HÖRST

 Firmware updates for TV speakers and televisions

-Many modern external TV speakersand TVs offer regular firmware updates to integrate new features or fix existing bugs.
+Many modern external TV speakersand televisions offer regular firmware updates to integrate new features or fix existing bugs.
 These updates are an important part of ensuring that the audio system functions optimally and remains compatible with the latest technologies.

 Why firmware updates are important